shriya/rithm/08-week/4-thurs.md

 #### Tic Tac Toe

 * [Tic Tac Toe Tutorial](https://facebook.github.io/react/tutorial/tutorial.html) - finishing tutorial
-* when rendering a list of items (with `<li>`s), react stores info about each item in the list. when updating the list, React needs to determine what has changed -- React has to have a `key` property on each element in the list
+* When rendering a list of items (with `<li>`s), react stores info about each item in the list. when updating the list, React needs to determine what has changed -- React has to have a `key` property on each element in the list
-* **it cannot be referenced with `this.props.key`; it's something React uses automatically when deciding which children to update -- Reach maintains the state of items that were not modified and only updates the one(s) with matching key(s)**
+* **The key cannot be referenced with `this.props.key`; it's something React uses automatically when deciding which children to update -- Reach maintains the state of items that were not modified and only updates the one(s) with matching key(s)**
-* they don't have to be globally unique, just unique relative to immediate siblings
+* The keys don't have to be globally unique, just unique relative to immediate siblings

 ************************************